 Displaying thumbnail images on the shopping cart will create a good continuity between the product page and the shopping cart.
 And the customer will have one less thing to worry about.

-Right when the customer is about to pull out his credit card and fill in the card number, a pop-up surprises them and they get confused.
-When they fill in the form and click submit, an error message appears.
+When the customer is about to pull out his credit card and fill in the card number, a pop-up surprises them, and they get confused.
+Then, when they fill in the form and click submit, an error message appears.
 Then a discount code request comes flying in.

-These are all bad surprises that customers hate.
-And its one of the factors why checkout processes go up in flames.
+These are all terrible surprises that customers hate.
+And it’s one of the factors why checkout processes go up in flames.

 Slay the monster of abandonment by avoiding any nasty surprises.
-If there are any errors because of missing fields in the form, let the customer know clearly how to fix the error.
+For example, if there are any errors because of missing fields in the form, let the customer know how to fix the error.